attn-pd/attn-pd.github.io/reviews/blindsight.md

+---
+layout: post
-# Blindsight - Peter Watts
+title: "# Blindsight - Peter Watts"
+categories: reviews
+author:
+- James Marshall
+date: 2022-12-09
+---

 __In Progress__

-James Marshall

-December 9th 2023

 Read Peter Watts.
 I've only read two of his novels, ["The Freeze Frame Revolution"](../brief_reviews/the_freeze_frame_revolution.md) being the other, but the only thing stopping me from reading more is A) the finite amount of time I have on this Earth and B) the fact that other excellent authors and books exist.